 Moving to a new city is always challenging.
 And a large part of that challenge is looking for a place to live.
 There are so many things to consider when weighing your options-house styles, neighborhood safety, quality of schools, the convenience of location-it all can be quite overwhelming.

-This list and our “Best Up and Coming Neighborhoods in Phoenix,” “Best Suburbs of Phoenix,” and our “Best Neighborhoods for Families in Phoenix” lists are more in-depth neighborhood guides meant to examine what it’s like living in each of these highlighted areas, with links to popular destinations, as well as available houses for sale and apartments for rent (and by the way of introduction, we’re Bellhops—movers in Phoenix and beyond).
+This list and our “Best Up and Coming Neighborhoods in Phoenix,” “Best Suburbs of Phoenix,” and our “Best Neighborhoods for Families in Phoenix” lists are more in-depth neighborhood guides meant to examine what it’s like living in each of these highlighted areas, with links to popular destinations, as well as available houses for sale and apartments for rent.

 Phoenix draws new residents from across the country with its beautiful sunny weather, affordable housing, fantastic local grub, tasty craft brews, and outdoor activities that will lure anyone out of their slippers and into their Skechers.